minliaoli/CJ-Affiliate-Project/README.md

-You need python 3, pip, nodejs, flask (maybe),
+You need python 3, pip, nodejs, flask (maybe), xmltodict

 # To install